actionanand/artamizhsolai/src/content/2023-12-26-card-formats-showcase.md

 ::epic[The Iliad]{Sing, O Goddess, of the wrath of Achilles, and the countless sorrows it brought upon the Achaeans.}

+## Palm Leaf Manuscript Style (Olai Suvadi)

+Display traditional ancient wisdom in authentic palm leaf manuscript style.

+### Simple Olai Card

+::olai{The ancient texts were preserved on palm leaves, keeping wisdom alive through generations.}

+### Olai with Title

+::olai[Rig Veda]{Truth is the foundation of the universe.
+From truth comes order, and from order comes harmony.}

+::olai[Tamil Sangam Literature]{In the days of old, the great poets gathered to celebrate the richness of language and the depth of human experience.}

+::olai[Sacred Knowledge]{The knowledge of the ancients, carved upon palm leaves and passed through centuries, still guides us toward enlightenment.}

+## Newspaper Style

+Present content in classic newspaper format with elegant typography.

+### Simple Newspaper

+::newspaper{The story unfolds as reporters document the important events of our time, bringing truth to light.}

+### Newspaper with Headline

+::newspaper[Ancient Wisdom Resurfaces in Modern Times]{Scholars have discovered forgotten texts that provide new insights into ancient civilizations.
+The discoveries challenge our understanding of history and open new avenues for research.
+Experts believe these texts could revolutionize how we perceive the advancement of human knowledge and culture.}

+::newspaper[Manuscripts Preserved Through Ages]{The careful preservation of ancient manuscripts has allowed us to glimpse the wisdom of our ancestors.
+Through dedicated efforts, historians continue to uncover treasures that have been hidden for centuries, revealing the sophistication and depth of ancient knowledge systems.}

 ## Highlight Cards

 ### Yellow Highlight